santhoshkumarcbe/taskmanagement/README.md

 ## Overview

-The Task Management and Collaboration Tool is a Spring Boot-based system designed to facilitate tasks.
+The Task Management and Collaboration Tool is a Spring Boot-based application designed to facilitate tasks.
 It offers a set of RESTful API endpoints for assigning and monitoring tasks, collaboration with between `manager` and `contributor`.

 ## Technologies Used